 Fuel Cell Vehicles

 Fuel cell vehicles (FCVs) have the potential to significantly reduce our dependence on foreign oil and lower harmful emissions that contribute to climate change.
 FCVs run on hydrogen gas rather than gasoline and emit no harmful tailpipe emissions.
-Several challenges must be overcome before these vehicles will be competitive with conventional vehicles, but the potential benefits of this technology are substantial.
+Several challenges must be overcome for them to be competitive with conventional vehicles, but their potential benefits are substantial.

 A Look Inside

-FCVs look like conventional vehicles from the outside, but inside they contain technologically advanced components not found on today's vehicles.
-The most obvious difference is the fuel cell stack that converts hydrogen gas stored onboard with oxygen from the air into electricity to drive the electric motor that propels the vehicle.
+FCVs look like conventional vehicles but use cutting edge technologies.
+The heart of the FCV is the fuel cell stack.
+The stack converts hydrogen gas stored onboard with oxygen from the air into electricity, which powers the vehicle's electric motor.
 The major components of a typical FCV are illustrated below.

 Click on a box to read more.Photo courtesy of American Honda Motor Corp.